Skip to content

 kakel'er is doing a sentence-description job because it takes the action ending -'er.

-For the technical version, see Property Words and Modification, Adjectival Morphology, and Color Terms.
+For more in-depth information, see Property Words and Modification, Adjectival Morphology, and Color Terms.